Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

 Note that the only source of non-uniqueness in these magnetic spectral inverse problems arises from the natural gauge invariance on magnetic potentials.
 In particular, on manifolds with non-trivial topology, gauge-equivalent magnetic potentials may produce the same magnetic field while remaining spectrally indistinguishable.
 This phenomenon is closely related to the \emph{Aharonov–Bohm effect} (see \cite{AhBo}, \cite{Esk}), which represents the fact that a zero magnetic field does not necessarily imply the invisibility of the magnetic potential.
 Indeed, the spectrum only detects the magnetic fluxes modulo $2\pi$ (cf. \textbf{Corollary \ref{Cor 2.2}} and \textbf{Lemma \ref{Lemma 4.2}}).
+On this subject, the reader may also consult \cite[Proposition 1.1]{Helf} and the discussion therein.